 Confiscation proceedings can flow from conviction for a money laundering offence, but also from a variety of other offences; commonly fraud or associated financial crime, and drugs offences such as possession with intent to supply or importation.
 At Reeds, we adopt a client-centred approach and believe that the importance of ensuring that you are fully advised about these hugely important issues from the very outset, cannot be underestimated.
 Depending on the circumstances of a particular case, confiscation can have a dramatic effect not just on an individual’s assets, but also those of family members, which can be even harder to bear.
 The law is intended to be draconian in its effect but our team has the skills and experience to help you to achieve a just and reasonable outcome.

-For a consultation in discretion about how we can help you, please contact any member of Chambers.
-Alternatively, click here to provide us with your details, and a member of Chambers will get in touch with you as soon as possible.
+For a consultation in discretion about how we can help you, please contact us.
+Click here to provide us with your details, and we will get in touch with you as soon as possible.

 General EnquiriesCONTACT US